UU-Hydro/PCR-GLOBWB_model/README.md

 Please make sure that the correct sourenvironment in a command prompt:

-`conda activate riverscape`
+`conda activate pcrglobwb_python3`

-Change to the RiverScape *scripts* directory.
+Change to the PCR-GLOBWB *model* directory.

-You can start Jupyter from the command prompt and afterwards select a notebook in your browser:
+You can start a PCR-GLOBWB run the command prompt using the following

-`jupyter-notebook`
+`python deterministic_runner.py <ini_configuration_file>`
+`python deterministic_runner.py <ini_configuration_file>`

+where <ini_configuration_file> is the configuration file of PCR-GLOBWB.
+Some configuration files examples are given in the *config* directory.
+To be able to run using these examples, there are two things that you have to do.

+First, please make sure that you edit or set the *outputDir* (output directory) to the directory that you have access.

+Moreover, please also make sure that the *cloneMap* file

+, defining the spatial resolution and extent of your study area.
+# - Please make sure that the file is stored locally in your computing machine.
+# - The file must be in the pcraster format.
+cloneMap    = /quanta1/home/hydrowld/data/hydroworld/pcrglobwb2_input_release/version_2019_11_beta/pcrglobwb2_input/global_05min/cloneMaps/RhineMeuse05min.clone.map
+#~ cloneMap = /quanta1/home/hydrowld/data/hydroworld/pcrglobwb2_input_release/version_2019

 You can also open individual notebooks directly by specifying the filename, e.g. the intervention planning with: